Myoxocephalus

 Myoxocephalus is a genus of marine ray-finned fishes belonging to the family Cottidae, the typical sculpins.
-They are found in the norther Pacific, Arctic and Atlantic Oceans, with a few species in lakes.
+They are found in the northern Pacific, Arctic and Atlantic Oceans, with a few species in lakes.

 Taxonomy

 Myoxocephalus was first proposed as a monospecific genus in 1811 by Tilesius when he described Myoxocephalus stelleri from Kamchatka.
 The 5th edition of Fishes of the World classifies this genus in the subfamily Cottinae of the family Cottidae but other authorities classify it in the subfamily Myoxocephalinae of the family Psychrolutidae, although others place the subfamily Myoxocephalinae within the Cottidae.

 Species

 There are currently 14 recognized species in this genus: